MrFriendCS/MrFriendCS.github.io/N5-CS-WDD.md

 </video>
 ```

+#

+#### Video

-### Classes and IDs
+## Classes and IDs

 HTML elements can have additional attributes for `class` and `id` which are useful applying [CSS](#css) rules to specific elements, and can be used by [JavaScript](#js).

-A class can be assigned to one or more elements on a page, whereas an ID can only be applied to one element on a page.
+A class can be assigned to one or morecading Style Sheets (CSS)

+Describe, elxements on a page, whereas an ID can only be applied to one element on a page.

 #### Classes